SymfonyCasts/asset-mapper/sfcasts/page-specific.md

 # Page-Specific CSS & JS

 Head over to `/admin`.
 Surprise!
 We *do* have an admin section on our site.
 Well...
 *sort of*.
-It's just a big rectangle, but it represents a make-believe admin are.
+It's only a big rectangle, but it represents a make-believe admin.
 Why?
 Well, suppose we have some CSS and JS that are *only* needed here.
-If we write that in the normal way and in the normal files, that code is going to be downloaded everywhere, including when someone goes to the frontend of your site.
+If we write that in the normal way and in the normal files, that code is going to be downloaded everywhere, including when someone goes to the frontend of our site.
 That, at the very least, is wasteful.
 A better way is to *only* download the admin CSS and JS when you visit the admin area!

-My favorite way to do this is with lazy Stimulus controllers and we've already talked about those.
+My favorite way to do this is with lazy Stimulus controllers, and we've already talked about those.
 But another option is to create an extra set of CSS and JavaScript that are explicitly loaded *only* on these pages.
 Let's see how to do that with AssetMapper.